-The Naim Mu-so marks the first time that the established hi-fi manufacturer has stepped into the wireless speaker market.
+The Naim Mu-so marked the first time that the established hi-fi manufacturer had stepped into the wireless speaker market.

-At £895, this is an ambitious proposition, but one that has the full weight of Naim’s long-standing hi-fi expertise behind it.
+At £895 on release, this was an ambitious proposition, but one that has the full weight of Naim’s long-standing hi-fi expertise behind it.

 Build and design

-We’ll admit we’re utterly taken with the Mu-so’s looks.
+We’ll admit we've always been utterly taken with the Mu-so’s looks.
 It’s a gorgeous design.
 The cabinet is made of MDF, and then wrapped in a layer of brushed aluminium.

 Not only does this give the Mu-so its hefty, premium-quality feel, but it also improves the cabinet’s damping.
 The aluminium heatsink spanning the length of the speaker looks distinctive, as does the mirrored base with the subtly glowing Naim badge.